Introduction

 Then, in Galatians 1:6-10, Paul digs right into the reason for his letter.
 Paul had heard things.
 He was stuck in Rome, so he couldn't do like God and go down and check out Sodom and Gomorrah personally to see if it was as bad as the reports were that were coming in (Genesis 18:16-22).
 Hence the letter was written to let the churches know that Paul was amazed that in the short time since the church was founded, they had strayed away from what he had taught them.

 Over the last two thousand or so years, Christianity has divided and subdivided over many issues.
 Sometimes the issues were about sin in the leadership like selling indulgences.
 Some big ones were on papal authority, followed by priestly celibacy and what women were allowed to do in the church.
 Faith versus works for salvation reared its ugly head.
-Methods of baptism and church structure broke people apart further.
-Kings let politics enter in to split the church apart further when the church didn't do what the king wanted.
+Methods of baptism and church structure broke the church apart further.
+Kings let politics enter in to cause divisions when the church didn't do what the king wanted.
 The nature of the Holy Spirit and His work is a more recent dividing point.
 Finally, in the last few years, sin issues, namely homosexuality has been another dividing point.

 That's a brief list.
 But for most all of those, the actual gospel message didn't change.
 It's only been with the more recent splits over homosexuality that what it means to be a Christian has had much conflict with the Bible.
 The core means of salvation (other than the faith and grace versus works) debate has remained fairly intact.